MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/authentication-and-security/security-check-with-attempts/ios/index.md

 }
 ```

-> The implementation of `showError` is included in the sample application and not covered here.
+> The implementation of `showError` is included in the sample application.

 ## Handling successes
-In general successes are automatically processed by the framework to allow the rest of your application to continue.
+In general successes are automatically processed by the framework to allow the rest of the application to continue.

 Optionally you can also choose to do something before the framework closes the challenge handler flow, by implementing `WLChallengeHandler`'s `handleSuccess(success: [NSObject : AnyObject]!)`.
 Here again, the content and structure of the `success` Dictionary depends on what the `SecurityCheck` sends.

-In the `PinCodeAttempts` example, the success does not contain any additional data.
+In the `PinCodeAttempts` sample application, the success does not contain any additional data and so `handleSuccess` is not implemented.

 ## Registering the challenge handler